-Interior Design – World Architecture Festival has unveiled the INSIDE 2019 shortlist featuring stunning projects competing for the Best World Interior Design of the Year title.
-INSIDE is the sister festival of the World Architecture Festival and will reconvene in Amsterdam from 4-6 December.
+Interior Design – INSIDE, the sister festival of the World Architecture Festival, celebrates the best interior design of the year, worldwide.
+We rounded up some stunning projects competing for the Best World Interior Design of the Year title.
+The event reconvenes in Amsterdam from 4-6 December.

 The shortlisted jaw-dropping interiors show how designers are growing more and more conscious of how their projects will appear on Instagram.
 Social media offer a great opportunity for brands, professionals and innovators to reach a larger public.
 Still, at Archipanic, we believe that digital algorithms can also limit creativity, pushing designers to focus more on the looks rather than on other priorities such as functionality, sustainability or a human-based approach.

 In this year’s the Bars & Restaurants category thrives.
 Bjarke Ingels Group are behind the design of the second incarnation of renowned Copenhagen restaurant, Noma.
 The unconventional layout, including greenhouses and outhouses, is imagined as an intimate culinary garden village, designed to give diners glimpses into the natural ingredients and fermentation processes behind the restaurant’s New Nordic cuisine.